Support Modification

 April 15, 2021

-Spousal support, sometimes called spousal maintenance, will be found in the court's dissolution order.
+Spousal support, sometimes called spousal maintenance or alimony, will be stated in the court’s dissolution order.
 One spouse will be ordered to pay the other support.
-The purpose is to ensure the non-paying spouse can maintain a quality of life similar to when the partners were married.
-Determining Alimony (Spousal Support) Alimony, also known as spousal support,…
+This aims to ensure the non-paying spouse can maintain a quality of life similar to when the partners were married.
+Determining Spousal Support Spousal support still exists in some…

 Read more →